code42/py42/docs/userguides/gettingstarted.md

 .. important:: py42 currently only supports token-based authentication.
 ```

-To initialize the `py42.sdk.SDK` object, you must provide your credentials (basic auth).
+To initialize the `py42.sdk.SDKClient`, you must provide your credentials (basic auth).
 If you are writing a script,
 we recommend using a secure password storage library, such as `keyring`, for retrieving passwords.
 However, subsequent
 requests use JWT authentication.